Pre Health Programs

-Mercer University has outstanding pre-professional programs for students who plan to pursue professional degrees.
-Mercer provides undergraduate students with an excellent foundation of knowledge and skills to succeed in the most rigorous of professional programs.
-Students may continue their professional studies at Mercer in the fields of business, law, medicine, family therapy, nursing, pharmacy, physical therapy, athletic training, physician assistant, clinical psychology, or public health, or apply to other educational institutions to reach their professional goals.
+Mercer University provides undergraduate students with an excellent foundation of knowledge and skills to succeed in the most rigorous of professional programs.
+Students may continue their professional studies at Mercer in the fields of business, law, medicine, marriage and family therapy, nursing, pharmacy, physical therapy, athletic training, physician assistant, clinical psychology, or public health, or apply to other educational institutions to reach their professional goals.

 - Regular emails/ texts containing information and updates related to the pre-health professions tracks;

-- Seminars and workshops on topics of interest to pre-health students (e.g., creating a 4-year plan, preparing a personal statement, developing strong interview skills - view the Calendar below for details);
+- Weekly seminars and workshops on topics of interest to pre-health students (e.g., creating a 4-year plan, preparing a personal statement, developing strong interview skills - view the Calendar below for dates and details);

-- Administration of the MercerPreHealth Canvas Course (a step-by-step course designed to help students build strong application portfolios);
+- Administration of the "GPS" (pre-Graduate & Professional School) advising course on Canvas (a step-by-step course designed to help students build strong application portfolios);

 - One-on-one pre-health professions advising appointments;

-- Maintenance of the MercerPreHealth social media platforms (Facebook, Twitter, Snapchat); and
+- Maintenance of the MercerPreHealth social media platforms (Facebook, Twitter); and

 - Maintenance of informative web pages for all tracks (links below).